TDiazSouble/Eternal-Loop-autoUnziping/README.md

 ---------------

 This script unzips a the files until user stops the loop.
 It shows the passwords and files, for the user to see and analyze.

+You can comment line 16 to avoid getting the terminal filled with information about files in each loop.